 3. Explain why no processes in nature are described by the previous diagrams.
-[Which conservation law(s) is(are) violated?]

 The primitive vertex of QCD is:

 The basic strong interaction between (binding) two quarks is mediated by exchanging gluons

 Electric charge is a single number (and a sign).
 Strong charge, or color, requires three symbols.
 At a quark-quark-gluon vertex, the flavor doesn't change, but the color may.
 However, color is always conserved, so the gluon must mediate the change.